 Additional info: Global Sadaqah allows zakat and waqaf payments using bitcoin.

 #7 – Can cryptocurrency be converted to cash?

-My recommendation for new users is to make use of any new user promo when you start (*cough Luno gives you instant 10% ROI cough*), then learn how to use the exchange feature (rather than the instant buy/sell feature) so you can save money on fees.
+My recommendation for new users: make use of any new user promo when you start (*cough Luno gives you RM50 if you buy RM500, or instant 10% ROI if you use my code ‘LNSURAYA50′ cough*), then learn how to use the exchange feature (rather than the instant buy/sell feature) so you can save money on fees.

 #8 – Are gains from cryptocurrency taxable in Malaysia?